 Deadpool kills the Marvel universe

 Right off the bat, I’m starting with the top thing I want to see in Deadpool 3.
 To be fair, it is also the most far-fetched scenario to ever happen.
 We already lost plenty of Earth’s Mightiest Heroes and the plan is to recruit fresh meat, not grind what’s left of it (despite the addition of the X-Men through the Fox/Disney merger).

-The story line is beautiful and introduces a universe beyond the Marvel multiverse; the idea verse.
-The character list alone is massive, the movie would be minimally 6 hours long, and they’d have to come up with a new movie rating system stronger than R with all the gore and bloodbaths involved.
+The storyline is beautiful and introduces a universe beyond the Marvel multiverse; the idea verse.
+The character list alone is massive.
+The movie would minimally be 6 hours long, and they’d have to come up with a new movie rating system stronger than R with all the gore and bloodbaths involved.

 However, Ryan Reynolds himself pitched the idea of killing the Fox side of the Marvel Universe.
-It’s not the entire universe and it may not be strictly true to the original story line, but it is definitely a start.
+It’s not the entire universe and it may not be strictly true to the original storyline, but it is definitely a start.
 We may even get introduced to the Deadpool Corps.